 - 6.5.3.1 To prepare and submit reports to Cabinet on the projected income and expenditure and resources compared with the approved estimates. - 6.5.3.2 To issue guidance concerning capital schemes and controls.
-The definition of 'capital' will be determined by the Strategic Director of Finance, Policy and Governance, having regard to Government regulations and accounting requirements. - 6.5.3.3 To obtain authorisation from the Cabinet for individual schemes where the estimated expenditure exceeds the capital programme provision by: - 20% or £12,000, whichever is the greater, for capital schemes of up to £250,000. - 10% or £50,000, whichever is the greater, for capital schemes of £250,001 or above. - 5% or £100,000, whichever is the greater, for capital schemes of £1,000,001 or above.

-Where these amendments arise from contract variations when alternative budget funding was available then the report may be informing Cabinet with regard to Portfolio Holder authorised variations, or may be seeking Cabinet approval where additional budget is necessary.
+The definition of 'capital' will be determined by the Strategic Director of Finance, Policy and Governance, having regard to Government regulations and accounting requirements. - 6.5.3.3 To obtain authorisation from the Cabinet for individual schemes where the estimated expenditure exceeds the capital programme provision by more than 20% up to a scheme value of £250,000; or adds more than 10% to the scheme value above £250,000 (subject to de-minimis of £50,000); or increases the scheme value from below £60,000 to £72,000 or more.
+Where these amendments arise from contract variations when alternative budget funding was available then the report may be informing Cabinet with regard to Portfolio holder authorised variations, or may be seeking Cabinet approval where additional budget is necessary.